 Antique Weather Clock

-I love the idea of hacking antiques, using electronics to update their functionality or change it completly.
+I love the idea of hacking antiques, using electronics to update their functionality or change it completely.
 I came up with this concept for an antique weather clock, instead of telling the time it tells you the weather.

 - Fog / Haze